 To perform this check, reconnect your PC and attempt to turn it on as you normally do.

-- If your motherboard is now receiving power, your PC will boot successfully.
+- If it’s now receiving power, your PC will boot successfully.

-- If your motherboard is receiving power, but faults prevent a successful boot, your motherboard will either take you to the BIOS menu or beep loudly.
+- If it’s receiving power, but faults prevent a successful boot, your motherboard will take you to the BIOS menu or beep loudly.

-- If your motherboard isn’t receiving any power, you won’t get a display or hear any beeps.
+- If it isn’t receiving any power, you won’t get a display or hear any beeps.

 The errors preventing your PC from booting are likely failures in another component.
 However, there remains a slim chance that they lie within the motherboard itself.

 When a motherboard dies, it usually happens instantly, and the entire board stops functioning.
-It’s rare for a motherboard to lose systematic functionality gradually, but not entirely unheard of.
+It’s rare to lose systematic functionality gradually, but not entirely unheard of.

 Luckily, your motherboard has a way of telling you exactly where the problem lies, so you won’t have to fall back on testing each component separately.